onfido/onfido-ios-sdk/README.md

 ```

-- **Customize the document type selection screen**
+- **Customize the issuing country and document type selection screen**

-You can customize the screen to display a limited list of documents for a user to select from, using the configuration function to specify only the document types you want to show.
+You can also customize the screen to display only a limited list of document types, using the configuration function to specify the ones you want to show.

 ⚠️ Currently you can only include `passport`, `identityCard`, `drivingLicence`, `residencePermit` in the list.